DeanoBurrito/northport/README.md

 ## Project Goals
 1) To build a modern and relatively complete kernel: driver infrastructure, graphics/audio/network stacks, VFS, and smp-aware scheduler.
 2) Support for multiple platforms.
 My plan is to develop for risc-v first, and use the x86_64 port as a sanity check.
 With limine now supporting aarch64, support for that may come later.
-3) To be self-hosting.
+3) To eventually be self-hosting.
 The system should be able to cross-compile itself.
 4) Clean code and useful documentation.
+5) A comfortable (if limited) userspace experience.

 ## Project Features
 Kernel:
-- Multiple ISAs supported: x86_64, riscv64.
+- Support for multiple architectures: riscv64, x86_64.
 - Memory management:
     - PMM (bitmap based) supporting multiple zones.
-    - VMM, inspired by the old SunOS design.
-VM ranges are managed by drivers which provide functionality specific to each region (mmio, working (anon) memory, file-backed).
+    - VMM insprired by the old SunOS design.
+VM ranges are backed by drivers specific to the allocation type: file-caching, working memory (anon), mmio.
-    - Kernel heap uses slabs for smaller allocations (32 - 512 bytes), with a linked-list style allocator anything larger.
+    - Kernel heap uses slabs for smaller allocations (32 - 512 bytes), with a free-list for anything larger.
 - Logging with support for various backends: serial/debugcon and built-in terminal (requires a framebuffer).
     - The terminal is based on gterm from the Limine Bootloader (see the individual files for the license).
 - Optional UB sanitizer, helpful for detecting bugs or increasing code size!